theiagen/tbp-parser/docs/usage.md

 - importlib_resources
 - samtools

-After installation of these dependencies, download and extract the latest release of `tbp-parser` and run the script with `Python`.
+After installation of these dependencies, download and extract the latest release of `tbp-parser` and run the script with `python3`.

 ## Usage